rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And falling to his knees he cried out with a loud voice, Lord, do not hold this sin against them.
 And when he had said this, he fell asleep. ^0760

-And Saul approved of his execution.
-And there arose on that day a great persecution against the church in Jerusalem, and they were all scattered throughout the regions of Judea and Samaria, except the apostles. ^0801
+And Saul approved of his execution.And there arose on that day a great persecution against the church in Jerusalem, and they were all scattered throughout the regions of Judea and Samaria, except the apostles. ^0801

 Devout men buried Stephen and made great lamentation over him. ^0802